The Golem (2018 film): Critical response

 Noel Murray from Los Angeles Times gave the film a positive review, calling it "A well-crafted and idiosyncratic supernatural thriller".
 In his review, Murray praised the film for its sense of unease, performances, and surprisingly detailed old-world European setting which he called "[a] rich, realistic background adds a tragic dimension to what happens when Hanna tries to play God".

 Anton Bitel from SciFi Now praised the film, writing, "Beautifully shot in the magic light of Central Europe, The Golem feels all at once classical in its storytelling, and yet unfamiliar in its particulars, as it delves deep into Jewish esoterica for its mythological underpinnings."
-Kat Hughes from The Hollywood News.com gave the film a mostly positive review, commending the film for its unique portrayal of the title character, and Furstenbera's performance.
+Kat Hughes from The Hollywood News.com gave the film a mostly positive review, commending the film for its unique portrayal of the title character, and Furstenberg's performance.
 Hughes concluded his review by writing, "Slow going, and drastically different from previous works, The Golem struggles at times to fully hold the attention, but it ultimately works as a demonstration of The Paz Brothers’ range."
 Michael Klug from HorrorFreakNews.com awarded the film 4.5 out of 5 stars, praising the film's atmosphere, performances, production values, special effects, and story.
 Clug concluded his review by writing, "With a strong emotional core, great performances from a talented cast (including a mesmerizing lead performance from Hani Furstenberg) and beautiful production values – The Golem is a clear winner."
 Kim Newman praised the film's direction, script, and Furstenberg's performance, calling the film "an impressive, grim, period supernatural horror movie which is essentially Fiddler on the Roof meets Pet Sematary."
 Dennis Schwartz of Ozus' World Movie Reviews rated the film a grade B+, praising the film's atmosphere, unpredictable and provocative narrative, and cinematography.
 Bobby Lee Lepire of Film Threat rated the film 8/10 stars, writing, "The Golem is creepy, as the cinematography is awash with atmosphere and the use of such a creature is interesting.
 The dramatic side of things mostly holds up as well, and when combined with the excellent acting, the movie turns out to be very effective and memorable."

 Alternately, Adam Mock from Film Inquiry gave the film a negative review, writing, "Pros and cons weighted in, The Golem is a slight recommend for those who enjoy a slow burn in their horror fare, at an hour thirty-five the commitment of the viewer is breezier than it feels.
 If paced more efficiently, this could have definitely satisfied a broader audience, but instead, we are left with lackluster horror mixed with a decent drama."
 Roger Moore from Movie Nation commended the film's cinematography, and climax, but criticized the film for its lack of compelling performances, and suspense.